quxiaofeng/lps/lps.md

 ### Line-Scan Palmprint Database

 The line-scan palmprint database is built including 8000 LPS samples from 250 people.
 The subjects are volunteers from universities and neighboring communities.
 In the database, 189 people are male, and the age distribution is from 20 to 63 years old.
 The samples of both hands were collected from two separate sessions.
 Eight samples from each hand were collected in each session.
 The interval between the two sessions was 24.5 days on average.
 When collecting samples, the subject was asked to roll the rollers of the LPS device.
 A subject was trained for less than 30 seconds before the sampling.
 In this short-time training, a helper demonstrated the sampling process for two to three times, and then each subject tried for three to eight times on LPS, before the sampling in each session.
 Our database contains 8000 samples from 500 different palms.
-The resolution of the samples is $720\times720$ (100dpi).
+The resolution of the samples is \\( 720 \times 720\\) (100dpi).
 The images captured by the proposed device are shown in Fig. [9](#fig_raw).

 ### Verification Experiment